 Teachers have to be vigilant in interrupting the covert ways homophobia and transphobia seeps into the classroom by striving to determine what’s excluded and/or what’s not contested.
 The internet has a plethora of resources and strategies for teachers.
 Inevitably, my BEd students remark that finding all these strategies and ideas sounds like a lot of work.

 Teaching is a lot of work!
 We have to go beyond the examples in the curriculum to consciously ensure all voices and ways of knowing are affirmed.
 Schools are places where, we hope, children are sent to be embraced for who they are so they can grow up to be adults and citizens who live productive, inclusive lives.

 Christine L. Cho, PhD is an Associate Professor at Nipissing University’s Schulich School of Education.
 A practicing visual artist and a former elementary school teacher, Christine utilizes visual media and critical pedagogy to expand upon diverse ways of knowing.
 Her research contributes to current educational conversations on racial, ethnic, linguistic and LGBTQ+ representation in schools.

-*Editor’s Note: The Ontario health and physical education curriculum has been revamped since the article was originally written.
-It remains largely intact, with the exception of some elements of sex education specifically, being taught to older students.
+*Editor’s Note: The Ontario health and physical education curriculum has been revamped since this article was originally written.
+It remains largely intact, with the exception of some elements of sex education specifically being taught to older students.